The Best Drywall Anchors of 2024, Tested and Reviewed

 Drywall—composed of compressed gypsum (a soft sulfite mineral)—creates wonderfully smooth walls.
 Yet insert a nail or screw into it, and it’s likely to crumble, often resulting in the fastener working loose and the hung item falling to the floor.
 The solution is to use drywall anchors, which spread within or behind the drywall panel, creating pressure that locks the anchor in place.

 There are four types of drywall anchors, distinguished mainly by how much weight they can hold.
 Rather than picking up a random drywall anchor, think carefully about the amount of support needed to hang the intended item on the wall.
 To further understand how to choose one anchor over another, see the results of our hands-on tests.
-We installed several popular drywall anchors and loaded them with weight to determine which ones were the easiest to install and offered the most support.
+We installed several popular options and loaded them with weight to determine which ones were the easiest to install and offered the most support.
+We found the best drywall anchors to be the E-Z Ancor Toggle Lock Drywall Anchors thanks to their simple installation and impressive 100-pound weight capacity.

 1. BEST OVERALL: E-Z Ancor Toggle Lock Drywall Anchors